microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 The task can be added to a pipeline as detailed [here][addingtask].

 The agent running the task must allow access to the OAuth token.
-If access is unavailable, the task will generate a warning.
+If access is unavailable, the task will generate an error.

-It is recommended to add a custom run condition of `and(succeeded(), eq(variables['Build.Reason'], 'PullRequest'))`.
-If the task is not run via a pull request, it will generate a warning.
-Adding this condition avoids the warning.

-It is also recommended to run the task as one of the first operations in your build, after code check out is complete.
+It is recommended to run the task as one of the first operations in your build, after code check out is complete.
 Running the task early in the build process allows for the title to be updated quickly, avoiding the need for engineers to wait a long time for the title update.

 ### Parameters